Twitter's global policy VP quits, days after settling with the company: Report

 Notably, Sweeney was shut down from Twitter's IT system after failing to respond to Musk's infamous email seeking confirmation if employees were onboard his new 'Twitter 2.0'.

 Afterwards, she won a temporary injunction that stopped Twitter from officially firing her.
 She was also reinstated at the job.
-However, after Sweeney did not receive all the assurances she had sought, she settled with Twitter on Tuesday, earlier this week.
+However, after Sweeney did not receive all the assurances she had sought, she settled with Twitter on Tuesday.

 Ever since taking over the microblogging platform, Musk has personally overseen the firing of over half the workforce of the company, bringing the headcount to under 2,000 from nearly 7,500.